-The service of alcohol in public areas of SUNY Downstate property or as part of any SUNY Downstate activity is prohibited except as authorized by SUNY Downstate policies and procedures.
+The service of alcohol in public areas of SUNY Downstate property or as part of any SUNY Downstate activity is prohibited except as suspension for a semester and authorized by SUNY Downstate policies and procedures.

-1st Offense: Penalties range from a formal warning
+1st Offense: Penalties range from a formal warning through

-through suspension for a semester and possible referral for criminal prosecution.
+possible referral for criminal prosecution.